FoamFactory/bubblez/index.md

 #### Configuration of Endpoints
 Endpoints are the meat and potatoes of REST interaction.
 By indicating a _method_, _uri_, _body_, and _headers_, you are effectively making a function call on a remote server.

-_Endpoints_ are specified as an array of objects within the _bubbles configuration block_:
+_Endpoints_ are specified as an array of objects within the _bubblez configuration block_:

 ```ruby
 config.endpoints = [